Anomalous Magnetoresistance beyond the Julli\`ere Model for Spin Selectivity in Chiral Molecules

-\emph{MPE induced high MR beyond the Jullière model}\textemdash To answer the question why $MR>P_{FM}$ in many experiments, we consider the MPE induced by the FM electrode.
+To answer the question why $MR>P_{FM}$ in many experiments, we consider the MPE induced by the FM electrode.
 When two different materials are coupled together, their electronic wave-functions hybridize.
 Such hybridization becomes stronger at the end site of chiral molecules closest to the FM material because the discrete energy levels in the molecules are coupled to many states in the FM electrode.
-This MPE will generate magnetization $M$ and renormalization $\varepsilon_{FM}$ of the energy level on the rightmost site closest to the FM electrode (see Sec.
-S1.6 in Ref.\cite{ref41}), which values are about hundreds of meV \cite{refNat,refNano,refNatNano}.
-As illustrated in Fig. \ref{fig1}(a), the actual system consists of a nonmagnetic substrate, a chiral molecule with the rightmost site influenced by the MPE, and a FM tip.
-In the presence of MPE, the conductances and the MR can be calculated as before (see Sec.
-S1.3 in Ref.\cite{ref41}).
-From Fig. \ref{fig2}(c), a large difference between $G_{+M}$ and $G_{-M}$ is shown, which is entirely different from Fig. \ref{fig2}(a) without the MPE.
-Figure \ref{fig2}(d) displays the MR for different parameters of the MPE.
+This MPE can be described by the Hamiltonian $H_{MPE}=\varepsilon_{FM} c_N^\dagger c_N + Mc_N^\dagger \sigma_z c_N$, where $M$ represents the magnitude of the magnetization, $\varepsilon_{FM}$ represents the renormalization energy on the rightmost site (i.e. site $N$) closest to the FM electrode due to the MPE (see Sections S1.2 and S1.6 in the Supporting Information), and $\sigma_z$ is the Pauli matrix for the $z$-direction.
+The values of $M$ and $\varepsilon_{FM}$ are about hundreds of meV.\citep{refNat,refNano,refNatNano} As illustrated in Figure \ref{fig1}a, the actual system consists of a nonmagnetic substrate, a chiral molecule with the rightmost site influenced by the MPE, and a FM tip.
+In the presence of MPE, the conductances and the MR can be calculated as before (see Section S1.3 in the Supporting Information).
+From Figure \ref{fig2}c, a large difference between $G_{+M}$ and $G_{-M}$ is shown, which is entirely different from Figure \ref{fig2}a without the MPE.
+Figure \ref{fig2}d displays the MR for different parameters of the MPE.
 It is clear that MR is dramatically enhanced and can achieve the value of 67.3\%, greater than $P_{FM}=30\%$.
-Moreover, with increasing the molecular length, MR also increases and can surpass 80\% [see Fig. S5(a) \cite{ref41}], which is in excellent agreement with the experiments \cite{ref35,ref49}.
-We also study the influence of dephasing and SOC \cite{ref42,ref43,ref44,ref45,ref46} on the MR, finding that high MR beyond $P_{FM}$ is achieved in a large parameter range [see Figs. S5(b) and S6 in Ref.\cite{ref41}].
-To further explore the influence of the MPE, in Fig. \ref{fig3}(a) we calculate MR versus the parameters, $M$ and $\varepsilon_{FM}$, related to the MPE, where the white-dashed line corresponds to the FM polarization $P_{FM}=30\%$.
-One can see that MR can be greater than $P_{FM}$, indicating the violation of the Jullière model in a wide parameter range [red region in Fig. \ref{fig3}(a); note that these regions are accessible since $M$ and $\varepsilon_{FM}$ can attain values of hundreds of meV \cite{ref41,refNat,refNano,refNatNano}, i.e., a few $t_1$].
+Moreover, with increasing the molecular length, MR also increases and can surpass 80\% (see Figure S5a), which is in excellent agreement with the experiments.\citep{ref35,ref49} We also study the influence of dephasing and SOC \citep{ref42,ref43,ref44,ref45,ref46} on the MR, finding that high MR beyond $P_{FM}$ is achieved in a large parameter range (see Figures S5b and S6 in the Supporting Information).
+To further explore the influence of the MPE, in Figure \ref{fig3}a we calculate MR versus the parameters, $M$ and $\varepsilon_{FM}$, related to the MPE, where the white-dashed line corresponds to the FM polarization $P_{FM}=30\%$.
+One can see that MR can be greater than $P_{FM}$, indicating the violation of the Jullière model in a wide parameter range (red region in Figure \ref{fig3}a; note that these regions are accessible since $M$ and $\varepsilon_{FM}$ can attain values of hundreds of meV,\citep{refNat,refNano,refNatNano} i.e., a few $t_1$).
 To maintain this, $M$ and $\varepsilon_{FM}$ should have opposite sign, and the maximum of MR occurs for $M=-\varepsilon_{FM}$.
-On the other hand, when $M$ and $\varepsilon_{FM}$ have the same sign, MR is reversed and its absolute value exceeds $P_{FM}$ as well (Fig. \ref{fig3}(a)).
+On the other hand, when $M$ and $\varepsilon_{FM}$ have the same sign, MR is reversed and its absolute value exceeds $P_{FM}$ as well (Figure \ref{fig3}a).